 Scientific Advisory Board

 Our international Scientific Advisory Board, Chaired by Professor Arpana Verma from the University of Manchester, will provide independent scientific advice on SIPHER’s novel interdisciplinary methods.
-The Membership of the Board is available here and the inaugural meeting will take place on Friday 19th June 2020.
+The membership of the Board is available here and the inaugural meeting will take place in Autumn 2020.

-Chaired by Lord Bob Kerslake, our Inclusive Growth Topic Advisory Group will provide independent expert advice on SIPHER’s developing evidence on Inclusive Growth.
-The Membership of the Group will be announced soon and the inaugural meeting will take place on Friday 3rd July 2020 in Sheffield.
+Chaired by Lord Bob Kerslake, our Inclusive Economies Topic Advisory Group will provide independent expert advice on SIPHER’s developing evidence on Inclusive Economies.
+The Membership of the Group will be announced soon and the inaugural meeting will take place in the Autumn.

 Systems Mapping Workshops